 As teachers or students we all walk into the classroom with expectations and norms that have been cultivated by the communities and cultures from which we come.
 Some identities, cultures, and backgrounds have more power and privilege than others in traditional college classrooms.
 Given this fact, questions emerge: How do different identities intersect to affect teaching and learning?
 How might implicit bias and stereotype threat show up in the classroom?
 What do manifestations of power and privilege look like in learning environments?

 Students should have equitable opportunities for learning, regardless of their race, ethnicity, sexual orientation, gender, religion, linguistic or socioeconomic background, ability, and more.
 What concrete moves can we make to foster an optimal environment for learning, which encourages engagement, authenticity, and respect?
-From course design to in-class teaching strategies, inclusive approaches can improve classroom climate and student learning.

 As a teacher of Harvard undergraduates, you are expected to act professionally in your dealings with your students and within your courses' teaching staffs.
 You must be fair, equally available to all of your students, friendly but not your students' friend, well-prepared for class, and prompt.
 You must also take seriously your obligations to protect your students’ private information and to act ethically with regard to any sensitive information you may obtain about your students and/or fellow teachers.
 Harvard provides instructors with a number of guidelines, and support structures, to ensure that you are meeting your obligations with regard to professional conduct, Title IX, and student privacy.